meteor/blaze-tutorial/tutorial/simple-todos/06-filter-tasks.md

 ...
 ```

-You may notice we're using for the first time a conditional test, and it's pretty straightforward.
-You can learn more about the conditional test _if_ [here](https://guide.meteor.com/v1.3/blaze.html#builtin-block-helpers).
+You may notice we're using _if_ (a conditional test) for the first time, and it's pretty straightforward.
+You can learn more about the conditional test, _if_, [here](https://guide.meteor.com/v1.3/blaze.html#builtin-block-helpers).
 We're also using a helper called `hideCompleted` that we didn't create yet, but we will shortly.

 ## 6.2: Button style

-You should add some style to your button so it doesn't look gray and without good contrast.
+You should add some style to your button so it doesn't look gray and dull.
 You can use the styles below as a reference:

 `client/main.css`